dekoza/mtgpl/VOW.rst

    Destroy target artifact or enchantment.
 You gain 3 life.

-:mtgtip:`Savior of Ollenbock<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/ba77e83b-1846-4c42-bea0-2e304429fbe0.jpg?1635454505|https://scryfall.com/card/vow/34/savior-of-ollenbock?utm_source=api>`
+:mtgtip:`Savior of Ollenbock<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/ba77e83b-1846-4c42-bea0-2e304429fbe0.jpg?1636208428|https://scryfall.com/card/vow/34/savior-of-ollenbock?utm_source=api>`
    Training (Whenever this creature attacks with another creature with greater power, put a +1/+1 counter on this creature.)

-   Whenever Savior of Ollenblock trains, exile up to one other target creature from the battlefield or creature card from a graveyard.
+   Whenever Savior of Ollenbock trains, exile up to one other target creature from the battlefield or creature card from a graveyard.

-   When Savior of Ollenblock leaves the battlefield, put the exiled cards onto the battlefield under their owners' control.
+   When Savior of Ollenbock leaves the battlefield, put the exiled cards onto the battlefield under their owners' control.

 :mtgtip:`Sigarda's Imprisonment<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/1/118995a6-8471-47ac-9404-700ce7fc46f6.jpg?1636032448|https://scryfall.com/card/vow/35/sigardas-imprisonment?utm_source=api>`